chapinhall/FSSDC/create_spells/create_spells_with_R.md

 Optionally, there can be additional fields that are used to define spells.
 The example above, and the sample input file, are examples of TANF data with two additional fields, case_type and num_adults.
-The first additional field, case_type, defines the type of the TANF case, child only or adult.
+The first additional field, case_type, defines the type of the TANF case, child only, one parent or two parent.
 The second additonal field, num_adults, is the number of adults on a case.
 The section on customizing code below explains how to work with additional fields for defining spells.
 The field names are not case sensitive, so they may be capitalized or lower case.
 All fields can be either numeric or character.
 Explicitly recording inactive cases in the monthly extract input file is optional, as missing months will be inferred as inactive and used to calculate

 ***The Output File***